 In studying this phenomenon, anthropologists have linked such rituals to synchronization of heart rate response throughout a gathering of humans.

 In other words, science supports the idea that humans need to bond through collective experiences of play.
-This phenomenon occurs in cultures across the globe, from firewalking rituals to even rock concerts.
+This phenomenon occurs in firewalking rituals and rock concerts.

-Collective Effervescence is simply a shared experience of excitement and fulfillment.
+It's simply a shared experience of excitement and fulfillment.